-You can apply the values of a filter condition to change a report itself, let us consider a report of Top 10 earners of the month.
-The number 10 can be easily replaced on the filter by using a parameter inside that filter and assign a different value, to change the report to Top 3 earners of the month – as simple as that.
+You can apply the values of a filter condition to change a report itself, let us consider a report of the Top 10 earners of the month.
+The number 10 can be easily replaced on the filter by using a parameter inside that filter and assigning a different value, to change the report to Top 3 earners of the month – as simple as that.
 We will take a look at the examples mostly at the end of the article after covering up all the necessary theory of Parameters.

 In the Data pane, right-click a field in which you want to create a parameter and then select Create -> Parameter.

 Give the field a name and provide an optional comment so as to explain your parameter